top of page

 Places/activities:

-We will visit the Tel Aviv Museum of Art and view the exhibition of Ronen Zien titles “walking into”.
-We will participate in a guided tour of his work and learn about his life and unique artistic practice.
+We will visit the Tel Aviv Museum of Art and view the exhibition “On Rivers.”
+We will participate in a guided tour and learn about the artist Ariel HaCohen’s life and unique artistic practice.

 We will then travel to Dubnov Park and do a sketching workshop with artist Diana Gilon inspired by the art we have just witnessed.